pyfisch/cbor/README.md

 [![Documentation](https://docs.rs/serde_cbor/badge.svg)](https://docs.rs/serde_cbor)

 This crate implements the Concise Binary Object Representation from [RFC 7049].
-It builds on [Serde] the generic serialization  framework for Rust.
+It builds on [Serde], the generic serialization framework for Rust.
 CBOR provides a binary encoding for a superset of the JSON data model that is small and very fast to parse.